devios1/Gravl/README.md

 	# closing comment

 ##Other Languages
-The first Gravl parser is written in Swift, but as Gravl was designed to be a very general-purpose syntax, I also plan to add implementations in other languages, starting with JavaScript and C#.
+Gravl is now implemented in both Swift and JavaScript, but as it was designed to be a very general-purpose syntax, I also plan to add implementations in other languages such as Python and C#.

 If you'd like to contribute by implementing a Gravl parser in your own favourite language, I'd be happy to include it in the project as well.
-Gravl is really quite a simple syntax, and writing a parser for it can actually be a lot of fun and a great exercise!
+Gravl is really quite a simple syntax, and writing a parser for it can actually be a fun exercise.

-I also welcome any feedback and suggestions concerning Gravl, and hope that others out there might find it useful too!
+I also welcome any feedback and suggestions concerning Gravl, and hope that others out there might find it useful!

 Happy coding!

-	// devios1
+`// devios1`